Responsible To: Shelter Operations Manager

 - Help maintain readiness of vacant bedrooms for future clients.
 Be willing to pack rooms as needed and able to lift up to 40 pounds.

-- Complete intakes and exits on residents during your shift using proper documentation.
+- Complete intakes and departures with residents during your shift using proper documentation.

 - Handle food including cooking, serving, and cleaning.

-- Inform supervisor or other staff of any irregularity or problems.
+- Inform supervisor or other staff of any irregularity.

 - Attend quarterly hotline meetings.